Useful Information on European Holidays - Post Brexit

 When travelling in the EU and beyond, it is important you take out travel insurance and check that it covers your current circumstances, including any medical conditions.
 If you have an annual policy, make sure you check the Terms and Conditions and contact your insurance provider if you’re not sure.

 As long as you have a full UK driving licence, you don’t currently need an additional licence to drive in the EU.
 This is likely to change in a no-deal scenario.
-UK travellers looking to drive in the EU on or after 29 March 2019 may need to apply for the relevant International Driving Permit.
+UK travellers looking to drive in the EU on or after 31 October 2019 may need to apply for the relevant International Driving Permit.
 These cost £5.50 and are available directly from the AA, the RAC or the Post Office.
-The Government is working to extend the network of Post Offices where you can apply for an International Driving Permit and has plans to roll these out in more branches across the UK from 1 February 2019.
+The Government is working to extend the network of Post Offices where you can apply for an International Driving Permit and has plans to roll these out in more branches across the UK during 2019.

 Check carefully which permit is required for each country you intend to drive within, as you may need more than one permit to comply with the law.